octaexon/DeepTrafficSigns/README.md

 Science Retreat](https://www.datascienceretreat.com).
 In the latter stages, we were tasked with developing a *portfolio project* to showcase some of the skills we had developed over the preceding months.
-My interest in computer vision and deep learning pushed me towards object detection with neural networks and road sign assistance held out the promise of an interesting and topical use case.
+My interest in computer vision and deep learning pushed me towards object detection with neural networks, and road sign assistance held out the promise of an interesting and topical use case.
 From the standpoint of autonomous transport, environment comprehension is of utmost importance and, given the time constraints, road sign detection and recognition seemed feasible in some form.
 Ultimately, I was hoping to gain some insight into the topic in general, and to pick up some cool